 8. Employ adequate security to send or receive health information on wireless networks

 Public Wi-Fi networks can be an easy way for unauthorized users to intercept information.
-You can protect and secure health information by not sending or receiving such data when connected to a public Wi-Fi network, unless you use a secure, encrypted connections.
+You can protect and secure health information by not sending or receiving such data when connected to a public Wi-Fi network, unless you use a secure, encrypted connection.

 Miradore can help ensure network security with efficient configuration profiles that can be pushed out to devices.
-Deploying VPN configurations, regular Wi-Fi passwords and WPA2 Enterprise keys and certificates helps your IT organization adhere to sound network hygiene and segmentation, both on premise and out in the world.
+Deploying VPN configurations, regular Wi-Fi passwords, and WPA2 Enterprise keys and certificates helps your IT organization adhere to sound network hygiene and segmentation, both on-premise and out in the world.